Detecting discrete processes with the Epps effect: Asynchrony

 This depends on $\Delta t$ and therefore the Epps effect is present.

-The intuition is best explained by \cite{MSG2011} and in \cref{epps:eq:8}.
-When the intervals $\left[t_1^i, t_2^i\right]$ and $\left[t_1^j, t_2^j\right]$ overlap, the correlation from the synchronous process $X_{\Delta t}$ is being extracted, while the non-overlapping intervals are uncorrelated.
-Therefore, the correlation of the synchronised process will be distorted by the non-overlapping intervals.
+The correlation from the synchronous process $X_{\Delta t}$ is being extracted when the intervals $[{t_1^i, t_2^i}]$ and $[{t_1^j, t_2^j}]$ overlap, whereas the non-overlapping intervals are uncorrelated \cite{MSG2011}.
+Therefore the correlation of the synchronised process will be distorted by the non-overlapping intervals.

-This approach has been previously investigated by \cite{TK2007}, \cite{MMZ2011} and \cite{MSG2011}.
-The key difference between the work of \cite{TK2007} and \cite{MMZ2011} is that a specific distribution for the sampling process with stationary increments is chosen beforehand (usually a homogeneous Poisson), whereas here we only require that the sampling process have stationary increments.
-This can be useful because characterising the Epps effect with a specific {\it a priori} distribution requires knowledge about the distribution of $\mathcal{W}_{\Delta t}$ defined as:
+This approach has been previously investigated \cite{TK2007, MMZ2011, MSG2011}.
+The key difference between the work of \citet{TK2007} and \citet{MMZ2011} is that a specific distribution for the sampling process with stationary increments is chosen beforehand, usually a homogeneous Poisson process.
+Here we only require that the sampling process have stationary increments.
+This can be useful because characterising the Epps effect with a specific {\it a-priori} distribution requires knowledge about the distribution of $\mathcal{W}_{\Delta t}$ where

 This is not always easy to obtain.
-Using the Poisson example, we get:
+In the case of Poisson sampling we can find the exact distribution of $\mathcal{W}_{\Delta t}$ which means Eq. \eqref{epps:eq:11} reduces to

-The difference here and the work of \cite{MSG2011} is that they apply the correction while estimating the correlation.
-They do so by compensating for the non-overlapping portions for return intervals that overlap.
-Here we separate the estimation of the correlation $\tilde{\rho}_{\Delta t}^{ij}$ and the overlapping intervals $\hat{\kappa}_{\Delta t}^{ij}$.
-This makes the correction simpler to compute.
+There is a fundamental difference between our approach and that of \citet{MSG2011}.
+They compensate each of the overlapping return intervals while they are estimating the (compensated) correlation.
+In contrast, we separate the estimation of the correlation $\tilde{\rho}_{\Delta t}^{ij}$ and the compensation factor $\hat{\kappa}_{\Delta t}^{ij}$ as separate quantities.
+This is a crucial nuance that allows us to determine both the measured correlation from the synchronised process $\tilde{\rho}_{\Delta t}^{ij}$, and the corrected correlation from the synchronous process $c$.
+This is possible because our correction is performed after obtaining the measured correlation.
+Our correction is then easier to compute as we do not need to search for individual overlapping intervals to compensate.